go-chat-bot/plugins/README.md

 ### Passive (triggers)

-Passive commands are triggered by keywords, urls, etc.
+Passive commands receive all the text sent to the bot or the channels that the bot is in and can process it and reply.

-These commands differ from the active commands as they are executed for every match in any text.
+These commands differ from the active commands as they are executed for every text that the bot receives.
 Ex: The Chuck Norris command, replies with a Chuck Norris fact every time the words "chuck" or "norris" are mentioned on a channel.

 * **url**: Detects url and gets it's title (very naive implementation, works sometimes)
 * **catfacts**: Tells a random cat fact based on some cat keywords